Cruising the North Atlantic on Black Watch

 Close to the port entrance and the sweep of superb beach stands the sobering Monumento Tragedia no Mar, which is dedicated to the fishermen who tragically died in a wreck of December 1, 1947.

-My wife and I have experienced several different cruise operators on ships of varying sizes, and enjoyed a host of different destinations, mostly in the Mediterranean.
-This was our first time cruising with Fred Olsen, and we enjoyed every moment.
-We were especially impressed with how friendly, professional and approachable all members of the Black Watch crew were, from cabin to bar staff, the waiters and our Maitre D’, Rupendra Kumar Dutta.
-On our second evening we were invited to Captain Valentin Giuglea’s table for dinner, a most enjoyable experience.
+I have experienced several different cruise operators on ships of varying sizes, and enjoyed a host of different destinations, mostly in the Mediterranean.
+This was my first time cruising with Fred Olsen, and I enjoyed every moment.
+I was especially impressed with how friendly, professional and approachable all members of the Black Watch crew were, from cabin to bar staff, the waiters and our Maitre D’, Rupendra Kumar Dutta.
+On my second evening I was invited to Captain Valentin Giuglea’s table for dinner, a most enjoyable experience.

 There were plenty of activities to keep guests active during the days at sea, and as the main theme of the cruise was whale watching, we were joined by Robin Petch, known as ‘The Whale and Dolphin Man’, who was normally found on wildlife deck watch during the day.
 The Black Watch Show Company and a variety of guest artists provided the evening entertainment.